-Chuck Parsons begins his 21st season coaching college football and his fifth at Blinn College.
-He serves as the assistant head coach, co-defensive coordinator, and recruiting coordinator.
+Chuck Parsons begins his 22nd season coaching college football and his sixth at Blinn College.
+He serves as the assistant head coach, defensive coordinator, and recruiting coordinator.

-As recruiting coordinator, Parsons helps guide the program’s high school recruiting efforts, as well as outgoing player recruitment.
+As recruiting coordinator, Parsons helps guide the program’s high school recruiting efforts and outgoing player recruitment.
 Since arriving in 2014, he has helped more than 100 players advance to four-year schools, including more than 70 to NCAA Division I schools.

 Parsons spent 10 years at North Dakota State College of Science (NDSCS), where he was hired as the defensive coordinator and secondary coach in 2003.
 In 2005, he was promoted to assistant head coach, and in 2007, he was appointed head coach and defensive coordinator.
 Twice during his time at NDSCS, the Wildcats made it to the Graphic Edge Bowl.

 Prior to NDSCS, Parsons spent 2000-02 at Northeastern State University in Tahlequah, Okla., where he worked with the defensive line, secondary, and linebackers.
 In 2000, NSU won the Lone Star Conference North Division and the overall league championship for the second straight year.
 It also was the second consecutive season that the team qualified for the NCAA Division II National Playoffs.

 Parsons began coaching at Southwest (Minn.)
 State University in 1997 as a student assistant working with the offensive line.

 During his 22 years, Parsons has coached or mentored 74 all-conference players, 70 all-region players, six NJCAA All-Americans, five NJCAA players of the week, six conference players of the week, and two conference players of the year.
 As a position coach, he has coached 52 players who have signed with NCAA Division I schools and numerous others who have gone on to Division II, Division III and NAIA schools.